JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_class_loaders.md

 ## Using `ServiceLoader`

 Some libraries use [`ServiceLoader`](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/ServiceLoader.html) to detect and load implementations.
-For this to work in a plugin, the context class loader must be set to the plugin's classloader and restored afterwards with the original one around initialization code:
+To make it work in a plugin, the context class loader must be set to the plugin's classloader and restored afterward with the original one around initialization code:

 ```java
 Thread currentThread = Thread.currentThread();